Price coefficient sign reverses — scope, not damages¶

 Joint-specification sign reversal (AN-015, AN-022): when FL14 binary and continuous log_tc enter together, the FL14 coefficient flips negative (−0.075 in the full sample) while the continuous coefficient remains positive (+0.035).
 The binary picks up truncation noise that the continuous score absorbs.

 Descriptive decomposition (AN-039, AN-040): the reversal decomposes into a positive across-cell selection component (non-treated price rises Δ = 5.58 log-points with cell FL-share; full-FE coefficient +3.55) and a negative within-cell association (winner-to-reference −0.048, accounted for by +0.507 log-bidders), exchanging sign at the tender-density margin.
 These are descriptive associations consistent with economic non-neutrality; they do not identify a mechanism, a causal price effect, overcharges, or damages.
+In particular, the cover-bidding "theater" mechanism is not identified — the price pattern is consistent with it but cannot establish that any firm staged deliberate losing bids.
 The manuscript (§7 / Appendix E) keeps the decomposition as scope evidence, subordinate to the evidence-allocation claim.

 The sign reversal is, by itself, the load-bearing piece of legal disciplining: a screening tool that confused scope with damages would overreach in court, and the manuscript explicitly separates the two.
 The finding therefore enables the legal-economic claim of §7 rather than contradicting it.

 Caveat.
-The sign reversal reading is consistent with the scope interpretation under the assumption that the loser-side adjacency target is correctly identified.
+The sign reversal reading is consistent with the scope interpretation under the assumption that the adjudication-anchored exposure target is correctly identified.
 The price evidence is descriptive and supportive — not a counterfactual welfare exercise.
 The reading is 🟡 and explicitly not the headline of the paper; price evidence is framed as secondary to the triage and cobidder-concentration results.

 Sources.